" alt="">

 Stroke Claims and Medical Negligence

 Medical negligence occurs when medical professionals provide a substandard level of care.
-In cases of stroke, it may be that a health professional failed to recognize the warning signs of a stroke or there was a failure in treating it promptly.
+In cases of stroke, it may be that a health professional failed to recognise the warning signs of a stroke or there was a failure in treating it promptly.

 An effective treatment for stroke is thrombolysis, commonly known as “clot-busting” medication.
 However, there is a very short window for this to be given.
 Thrombolysis needs to be given within no more than 4.5 hours of the stroke occurring.